@amqp-contract/contract

 Extract the plain QueueDefinition from a QueueEntry.

-Why this function exists: When you configure a queue with TTL-backoff retry and a dead letter exchange, defineQueue (or defineTtlBackoffQueue) returns a wrapper object that includes the main queue, wait queue, and bindings.
+Why this function exists: When you configure a queue with TTL-backoff retry, defineQueue returns a wrapper object that includes the main queue, wait queue, headers exchanges, and bindings.
 This function extracts the underlying queue definition so you can access properties like name, type, etc.

 When to use:

-- When you need to access queue properties (name, type, deadLetter, etc.)
+- When you need to access queue properties (name, type, etc.)

 - When passing a queue to functions that expect a plain QueueDefinition